-Netflix is saving kids’ brains, one non-commercial break at a time.
+Netflix is saving kids’ brains, one non-commercial break at a time

 For comparison, “in 2009, the broadcast networks averaged 13 minutes and 25 seconds of commercial time per hour.
 In 2013, that figure grew to 14 minutes and 15 seconds."
 Cable news isn't any better, since, “in 2009, cable networks averaged 14 minutes and 27 seconds per hour," according to the L.A.
 Times.
 Networks are using more 15-second ad spots than 30-second ad spots, and some networks are even speeding up their programming in order to air more commercials, reports WSJ.

 Children's programming is even worse.
 “Children view more than 40,000 commercials each year," according to the American Psychological Association (APA).
 Those commercials are loaded with ads for “sugary cereal, rot-your-teeth soda" and many other products that aren't particularly helpful, Exstreamist explains.
 Cognitively speaking, children don't understand the difference between commercials and television programs.
 The APA explains that “children below the ages of 4–5 years do not consistently distinguish program from commercial content, even when program/commercial separation devices ("GoBots will be back after these messages") are used…. [and] most children younger than 7–8 years of age do not recognize the persuasive intent of commercial appeals."
 So children can't easily tell the difference between fiction and reality or that the commercials are trying to sell them something.
 Since commercials are designed to influence consumer behavior, that's a problem.

 Commercials can also demonstrate negative behavior that kids copy — again, because of their cognitive faculties, but also because they like trying new things.
-In a recent study of over 12,000 children's commercials, researchers at the University of Hartford discovered that about 12% of commercials featured disturbing or violent behaviors like threats of physical violence or accidents.
-Only 20% of commercials featured positive behaviors like sharing or helping.
+In a recent study of over 12,000 children's commercials, researchers at the University of Hartford discovered that about 12 percent of commercials featured disturbing or violent behaviors like threats of physical violence or accidents.
+Only 20 percent of commercials featured positive behaviors like sharing or helping.
 It's difficult to tell what direct effect those actions have, but given the impressionability of children featuring those behaviors at all seems suspect.
 Read the study yourself in Psychology of Popular Media Culture.

 Granted, advertisers self-regulate commercial content so it's developmentally appropriate, but still: there's a lot of commercials with questionable content and they're targeted toward people who don't understand that they're being targeted.